Security-Onion-Solutions/securityonion-docs/cases.rst

 New Case
 --------

 Directly underneath the Options drop-down menu, the + icon creates a new case.
-Alernatively, you can go to Alerts or Hunt, find an event of interest, and escalate to a new case or an existing case.
+Alernatively, you can go to Alerts or Hunt, find an event of interest, and escalate to a new case or an existing case:

 .. image:: images/cases-escalating.png
   :target: _images/cases-escalating.png